In order to get the most out of babblevoice, these quality guidelines may prove useful for you.

 Deciding on whether to use call compression or not may be just trial and error for you.
 If you use it:

 Using compression requires a lot of processing power at babblevoice - so it has become a premium product which has some costs.
 You can tailor these to suite your domain.
-So for example,
+So for example:

 If you are unsure we would recommend you enable this feature.
-If you want to know more about it it - read on.
+If you want to know more about it - read on.

 This can be a daunting subject but once a little time is spent on it, you will find it is very simple.
 Items you should consider: